Transverse Extension of Partons in the Proton probed by Deeply Virtual Compton Scattering: Introduction

-The DVCS process is studied through ``exclusive'' single-photon production in lepton-proton scattering.
-The experimental results obtained so far are discussed in a recent review~\cite{dHose:2016mda}.
-Below we compare our result to those that were obtained using the same experimental approach, i.e.~those obtained at high energy by the experiments H1~\cite{BMeas:H1:1,BMeas:H1:2} and ZEUS~\cite{BMeas:ZEUS} at the HERA collider.
-We note for completeness that the cross section of exclusive single-photon leptoproduction was also measured at low energy, i.e.~at the 6 GeV electron beam at JLab~\cite{Jo:2015ema, Defurne:2015kxq,Defurne:2017paw}, even though the information on the transverse extension of partons in the proton was extracted by using a somewhat different approach~\cite{Defurne:2017paw,Dupre:2017hfs}.

-In this Letter, we present the result of the measurement of the DVCS cross section obtained by studying exclusive single-photon production in muon-proton scattering, $\mu p \rightarrow \mu p \gamma$.
-Following Refs.~\cite{Burkardt:2000za,Burkardt:2002hr,Frankfurt:2005mc}, the slope $B$ of the measured exponential $t$-dependence of the differential DVCS cross section can approximately be converted into the average squared transverse extension of partons in the proton as probed by DVCS,
+In this Letter, we present the result on a measurement of the DVCS cross section obtained by studying exclusive single-photon production in muon-proton scattering, $\mu p \rightarrow \mu' p' \gamma$.
+Following Refs.~\cite{Burkardt:2000za,Burkardt:2002hr,Frankfurt:2005mc,Aschenauer:2013hhw,Moutarde:2018kwr}, the slope $B$ of the measured exponential $t$-dependence of the differential DVCS cross section can approximately be converted into the average squared transverse extension of partons in the proton as probed by DVCS,

 which is measured at the average value of $\xBj$ accessed by COMPASS.
-Here, $t$ is the squared four-momentum transferred to the target proton, $\xBj = Q^2/(2 M \nu)$ the Bjorken variable, $Q^2=-(k_{\mu}-k_{\mu'})^2$, $\nu=(k_{\mu}^0-k_{\mu'}^0)$, where $k_{\mu}$ and $k_{\mu'}$ denote the four-momenta of the incoming and scattered muon, and $M$ the proton mass.
+The approximation used above is discussed in Sec.~\ref{sec:interpretation}.
+In the following we refer to $\sqrt{\langle r_{\perp}^2 \rangle}$ as transverse extension of partons.
+Here, $t$ is the squared four-momentum transferred to the target proton, $\xBj = Q^2/(2 M \nu)$ the Bjorken variable, $Q^2=-(k_{\mu}-k_{\mu'})^2$, and $\nu=(k_{\mu}^0-k_{\mu'}^0)$ the energy of the virtual photon in the target rest frame, with $k_{\mu}$ and $k_{\mu'}$ denoting the four-momenta of the incoming and scattered muon, respectively, and $M$ the proton mass.
 The quantity $r_\perp$ is the transverse distance between the active quark and the center of momentum of the spectator quarks and is hence used in this Letter to represent the transverse extension of partons in the proton.